 Formation

-- 03/2023 – PhD in Material Science (Scienze e tecnologia dei materiali), Department of Chemistry and Industrial Chemistry, University of Genoa, Italy.
+- 03/2023 PhD in Materials Science (Scienze e tecnologia dei materiali), University of Genoa, Italy.

 - 06/2007 Dr. phil. in Prehistoric and Historical Archaeology, University of Vienna, Austria; passed with honours.
 Thesis: ‘Manufacture and Use of Austrian Bronze Age Swords – a Study of Bronze Age Weaponry and Social Structure’.